 Why You Have No Followers On Instagram

 I am the Queen of analogies.
 Do you understand what I’m saying?
-You can stand there and wave but if you just stand there and do nothing else you won't get very far because you are standing in one place.
+You can stand there and wave but if you stand there and do nothing else you won't get very far because you are standing in one place.

 Get a lens on your phone to help improve the quality of your pictures.
-They’re cheap on Amazon you can get more wide-angle shots, and you can get some better clear shots that way.
+They’re cheap on Amazon you can get more wide-angle shots, and you can get better clear shots that way.
 Google how to take better pictures with your phone.

 Remember this is a real person not just a number.
 Treat them like a new friend.
 You cannot make friends if you cannot say hello and engage with them.